mike19283/DKC-Blindspot-Blitz/README.md

 Start select works globally.
 It even works on bosses!
 Except for K Rool, since he is the only stage accessed from the outer world map.
 This allows you to 'pause out' of levels you haven't beaten yet.

 # KNOWN BUGS
 There is a slight glitch in cave levels where the left side of the screen (behind you) does not shrink.

-Any A press in Torchlight temporarily turns the screen blue.
+This is not major and it doesn't help you in the fordwards direction, so it is not a big deal.